Suzanna-Linn/slua/docs/moving-datatypes.md

 - table has the length of the array part, a pointer to its metatable, the read-only parameter and data to optimize search.
 - userdata has the length and a pointer to its internal metatable.

-Strings and uuids are stored as UTF-8, characters ASCII 0-127 use 1 byte (instead of 2 bytes in LSL):
+Strings and uuids are stored as UTF-8.
+The characters ASCII 0-127 use 1 byte (instead of 2 bytes in LSL):

 | Bytes | Unicode Range | Character Types |
 |---|---|---|